copsTvFan/cops-episode-guide/guide.md

 Aired 1999-09-11.

-**Indianapolis, IN 8** (5:21 PM Assistance Call) East District -- Officer Genae Gehring says when she worked the Indy 500 speedway the first time she had to direct it three times in because of rain and it is a lot of fun, you get to walk around the track and meet a lot of people.
+**Indianapolis, IN 8** (this likely should be `Indianapolis, IN 7`)

+- (5:21 PM Assistance Call) East District -- Officer Genae Gehring says when she worked the Indy 500 speedway the first time she had to direct it three times in because of rain and it is a lot of fun, you get to walk around the track and meet a lot of people.
 She backs up an officer involved in a foot pursuit in an area past the train tracks on North Drive.
 She asks a witness where he went.
 He's a black guy, gray shirt, blue jeans.
 She backs up and goes on Dearborn.
 A group of people there says he ran into their house and out the back door.
 She knows the guy, it's Dave.
 She runs on foot through yards and they tackle him on a lawn.
 He says he's down after three cops are sitting on him including Officer Richard Wilkerson.
 Then he says he can't breathe and they don't believe him.
 They find a bag of powder in his pocket and he claims it's just Kool Aid.
 They tell him it doesn't matter, he'll still get busted for selling drugs.
 He's under house arrest and has an ankle bracelet on.
 His mom shows up and they tell him he was driving a stolen car.
   She wants to know if he stole the truck too.
 Officer Frederick Hamer Jr. explains it to him.
 Mom asks him what the bags are and he says a variety store next to them sells the Kool Aid like that.
 Genae says that's not true.
   He keeps talking and mom tells him to shut up.
 They sprayed him with mace and he has to go to the hospital.
 He wants to know what he's charged with and says his eyes are suddenly clean.
-Marion County (4:02 PM Traffic Accident) Sheriff's Dept -- West District Deputy Mark Myler has been there long enough to arrest the children of criminals and now even their grandchildren He goes to an accident where a girl was hit by a truck and is stuck underneath it.
+- Marion County (4:02 PM Traffic Accident) Sheriff's Dept -- West District Deputy Mark Myler has been there long enough to arrest the children of criminals and now even their grandchildren He goes to an accident where a girl was hit by a truck and is stuck underneath it.
 He says you never get used to seeing children hurt.
 He talks to the driver who says he was going around the corner and the girl came out in front of him on a bike and he panicked and hit the gas instead of the brake, hit her and dragged her into a yard.
 The bike is stuck under the truck and the driver cries.
 The girl, Sam, doesn't want to go to the hospital, but Mark says she has to.
 EMS works on her.
 A witness saw it, but doesn't know if the guy did anything wrong.
 He says another guy saw it too and Mark says to go get him.
 Mark has the driver show him what happened in the street and then has him sit in his car.
 A maintenance man lifts the truck and pulled her out.
 EMS says her pressure is dropping and they need to get her to the hospital.
 Being dragged on the lawn probably saved her.
 She got a bump on the head and lots of scrapes.
 She is stable.
-Indianapolis -- East District -- Officer Richard Wilkerson says you don't hear thank you a lot out here, when you do it's really nice.
+- Indianapolis -- East District -- Officer Richard Wilkerson says you don't hear thank you a lot out here, when you do it's really nice.
 He goes to a house for a domestic and knocks on the door.
 A scroungy guy comes up and says someone called, but it's OK now.
 The guy who called doesn't live there.
 He sounds drunk and then says they guy who called is in the bathroom.
 He picks up some booze in the back and Rich tells him to put it down.
 He says he will after he drinks a sip.
 If anyone did anything wrong it was him, but he didn't do anything.
 Rich goes into the bathroom and there is a guy there with a bloody face.
 He says the drunk punched him twice.
 They go out and cuff the drunk and he says the guy punched himself in the eye.
 Officer Robert Hipple Jr. backs him up.
 The drunk says he fell, then he says it was self-defense.
   Rob questions the victim who says he told him to leave because his girlfriend left.
 Then he got mad, called 911 and then he punched him 3 times.
 He doesn't need an ambulance, but if it gets bad he'll go to the hospital.
 The drunk guy says he likes him and would die for any of them.
 Then he says he doesn't like the victim that much.
 They take him out and the victim tells them to take his Wild Irish Rose too.
 They pour it out.
 The drunk says to just take him home and Rich says he can't do that.
 He says he didn't hit the guy, but if he did hit him, he deserved it.
 Then he says he could overpower them all with a kung fu jujitsu flip.
 They ask what that is and he says not to worry about it.

 ## CP-1202